-After visiting Rome on several occasions, I’ve gathered all of my best Rome travel tips — including how to save money and how to stay safe!
+Thinking of visiting Rome?
+We’ve gathered all of our best Rome travel tips — including how to save money, what to pack, how to stay safe and more!

 Trying to stay inconspicuous as a tourist in Rome is impossible — you’ll give yourself away with your mannerisms alone.
 No need to draw more attention by getting caught making classic tourist mistakes!

 Rome Travel Tips

 1. Book a Tour For the Popular Sites

 Booking a tour to the Colosseum and Vatican City will let you cut the line, which can often take over an hour (longer if you visit in summer).
 Given the popularity of the most classic and famous Roman sites, skip-the-line tours are a splurge well worth the money.

 I visited both Vatican City and the Colosseum with a Monograms Travel tour guide, which meant skipping the line completely at the Colosseum and we were allowed entrance into Vatican City before it even opened to the general public.
 I even visited off-season (October) and the wait time without a tour to both of these sites were over an hour, so I can’t imagine what it would be like in the summer.

 2. Public Transport